ESC Volunteer Vacancies 2026

 What do we offer?

-• A warm welcome in our horizontally organized movement with plenty of learning opportunities and new connections.
+• – A warm welcome in our horizontally organized movement with plenty of learning opportunities and new connections.

-• A dynamic & motivated team of employees and volunteers.
+• – A dynamic & motivated team of employees and volunteers.

-• Monthly fee: cohousing accommodation of your choice (with a max. rent contribution of 500) and a reimbursement to cover daily expenses of €550.
+• – Monthly fee to cover cohousing accommodation (with a max. rent contribution of €550) and a monthly reimbursement to cover daily expenses of €580.

-• A personal learning trajectory coached by one of CATAPA’s employees, one language course (Dutch, English or Spanish) and opportunities for personal development.
+• – A personal learning trajectory coached by one of CATAPA’s employees, one language course (Dutch, English or Spanish) and opportunities for personal development.

-• Work-related expenses are paid by CATAPA.
+• – Work-related expenses are covered by CATAPA.

 Movement Weekend throwback: the Encuentro comes to Belgium!